 (6) On an application under subregulation (5) the Board, if satisfied that the applicant is experiencing hardship, may set a day after 30 September in the renewal year but before 1 April in the following year to be the day on which the fee for the renewal of the person’s registration in the renewal year falls due.

-[Regulation 16C inserted in Gazette 28 Dec 2007 p.
+[Regulation 16C inserted: Gazette 28 Dec 2007 p.
 6412-13.]

 16D.
 Reduction or refund of renewal fee for registered persons